BenKarmay/benkarmay.github.io/_posts/2023-02-27-VM-Template-Creation.md

 Do NOT run as root!

-Initial instantiation will download and install Tor Browser including the signature verification.
+Initial instantiation will download and install Tor Browser, including signature verification.

 Subsequent instantiations using the same command will update and launch Tor Browser.

 # Install alien

-**Description:** Useful utility that converts RPM packages to DEB packages
+**Description:** Useful utility that converts RPM packages to DEB packages.
 ```bash
 sudo apt-get install alien
 ```

 # Install icedtea

-**Description:** Enhanced performance for java packages in web browser
+**Description:** Enhanced performance for java packages in web browser.
 ```bash
 sudo apt-get install icedtea-netx
 ```

 # Install Terminator

-**Description:** User friendly and highly customizable terminal emulator
+**Description:** User friendly and highly customizable terminal emulator.
 ```bash
 sudo apt-get install terminator
 ```

 # Install WireGuard VPN

-Description:  Fast and simple opensource VPN implemented with built in security guarantees
+Description:  Fast and simple opensource VPN implemented with built in security guarantees.
 ```bash
 apt install wireguard resolvconf
 ```

 **Wireguard setup and configuration is out of scope for this article however there are many great resources and tutorials available online.**

-Ensure you do NOT have any public keys, private private keys, pre-shared keys, IP addressing, or any other identifiers in WireGuard folder of configuration file.
-You can generate keys and populate the configuration when required in a production VM but not in advance and do not include in the template.
+Ensure you do NOT have any public keys, private keys, pre-shared keys, IP addresses, or any other identifiers in the WireGuard folder and configuration file.
+You can generate keys and populate the configuration file when required but not include them in a template.

-May be acceptable for a direct full clone of a VM in use that you intend to discard for the new full clone.
+This may be acceptable cloning a VM you intend to discard for the new clone.

-# Display settings
+# Display Settings

 **Configure from GUI:** Go to Settings > Display > 1920x1080   16:9

-Will vary depending on your hardware.
+This will vary depending on your hardware.
 The default actually works well but I get excellent use of my screen real estate with this particular configuration.

-# Remove ssh host_keys!
+# Remove SSH host_keys!

-This is required because each new vm creates new ssh host_keys when they first start.
-This VM is being prepared for template transformation so existing ssh host_keys must be removed otherwise subsequent VMs will share duplicate ssh host_keys.
+This is required because every VM generates new SSH host_keys when they boot up for the first time.
+This VM is being prepared for template transformation so existing SSH host_keys must be removed otherwise subsequent VMs will share duplicate SSH host_keys.

 |   |   |
 |---|---|